 When SHTF, you want to be prepared.
 And there’s no better way to do this than by putting together a bug out bag.
 What exactly is it?
 A bug out back is simply a portable kit filled with everything you need for survival.
 The best bug out bag should allow you to survive for a minimum of 72 hours (ideally, you should be able to survive with them for much longer).
 Can you buy one?
 You absolutely can.
 But they can be quite expensive, and sometimes won’t have everything you need for survival.
 I’ve found that it’s better to build your own.
 In the following guide, I’ll show you exactly how to do it.

 Many people confuse “bug out bags” with “72-hour bags”.
-But they’re actually very different.
+But they can actually be very different.
 As its name implies, a 72-hour bag is designed to keep you alive for three days (typically, long enough for help to arrive).
 They’re perfect for when you’ve gotten lost in the wild, or if your vehicle breaks down in the middle of nowhere.
-A bug out bag is designed to help you survive for several weeks, which can be shorter or longer depending on the environment.
-The best bug out bag won’t be equipped the same way as a 72-hour bag.
-The requirements are different.
-Before moving forward, I wanted to clear that up.

 I’ve divided this article up into two parts.
 In the first, I’m going to review the best outdoor backpacks on the market.
 After that, I’ll show you exactly what to put inside your bag to optimize your chances of survival.
 Everyone has their own style when it comes to putting together the best bug out bag.
 I’ll be showing you mine.
 Remember, every bag should contain a few universal “core” elements.
 Your “secondary” elements will depend on your geographic location.
 With that said, let’s get started.

 - 1 Part 1 – Choosing The Best Backpack